 Involvement in the program necessitates a sizeable time commitment, but the program is structured to be possible for students to maintain balanced lives at home and at school.
 Apart from music classes and instrumental lessons in school time, students are typically involved in a weekly choir rehearsal and one or two weekly instrumental ensemble rehearsals.
 These may be before or after school, or Saturday morning.

 Working hard as part of a disciplined team, the students perform music in a wide range of styles, make rewarding friendships, travel, and contribute to the community.
 The program has a reputation, in Western Australia and beyond, for excellence in performance and music studies.

 The standard of behaviour of students studying music at this school is high and must remain so.
 Misbehaviour can result in removal from the Music Program.

 Students must have a strong work ethic to enter the music program.
 Our G&T guidelines require students to maintain satisfactory progress in all subject areas.
 Should a student experience difficulty with any part of the program, the following course of action may be taken.
-The parent/guardian will be advised that the student is experiencing difficulty with a particular part of the program.
-If the student fails a component of the course after progress has been monitored, a notice of probation will be forwarded to the parent/guardian.
-If the student does not demonstrate improvement in the period stipulated, the student will be offered a position in the general music program, if a G&T student, or removed from the program, if a General Music student.
+The parent/guardian is advised that the student is experiencing difficulty with a particular part of the program.
+If the student fails a component of the course after progress has been monitored, a notice of probation is forwarded to the parent/guardian.
+If the student does not demonstrate improvement in the period stipulated, the student is offered a position in the general music program, if a G&T student, or removed from the program, if a General Music student.

 A number of compulsory performance commitments occur throughout the school year and the dates for these are provided in advance.
 Students must remain at the concert venue for the duration of each performance unless a parent/guardian has provided a signed note to the contrary or is able to collect them in person.
 Students should be picked up no later than 20 minutes after the conclusion of rehearsals and concerts.
 The School is not obliged to provide supervision of students beyond this time.